cogentcore/cogent/README.md

 * some kind of mutex hang in undo / redo ?

-* add rotation for second select click (or maybe a special key might be better with reg click?)

 * svg render needs to use visibility flag from layers to not render stuff.
 * generic display: flag -- not same as setting visible -- all levels need to process that flag.

-* move, reshape transforms on rotated obj not correct (pink guy)

 * resize to fit content button